b00tc4mp/isdi-parttime-202303/staff/carlos-perez/fullstack/project/doc/README.md

 #### See Updates List

-- Me as an administrator, I want to see the updates list (Manage updates List?)
+- Me as an administrator, I want to see the updates list
 - Me as a user, I want to see the updates list

 ##### Task